Tuesday, May 30, 2023

 A-ha - "Hunting High and Low" - ALBUM REVIEW (synth pop, 1985)

-There's nothing like when your debut album and first single are juggernauts of success.
-It established this young Norwegian trio anew on the world stage back in June 1985.
+There’s nothing quite like a debut album arriving alongside a breakout single that becomes a genuine juggernaut.
+It established this young Norwegian trio on the world stage in June 1985.

-I bought A-Ha, Hunting High and Low on cassette when I was a teenager.
-Take on Me, their first single, is an irresistible synth pop song that is standing the test of time.
-For me, it captured a genuine essence of optimism.
+I bought Hunting High and Low on cassette as a teenager.
+Take On Me, their first single, is an irresistible synth-pop track that has held up remarkably well.
+For me, it still carries a strong sense of optimism.

 Saturday, May 27, 2023